zackyfachrur/zackyfachrur/README.md

 ###

-<p align="left">I code with the stack in down below, but available to learn a new technology.</p>
+<p align="left">I code with the stack below, but I'm very open to learning new technologies.</p>

 ###